Money Services Business

 2. Build the AML program first

-Federal rules require a written BSA and AML program with a designated compliance officer, employee training, and independent review.
-The program must exist in practice, not just on paper, before you operate.
+FinCEN's risk-based AML-program rule at 31 CFR 1022.210 generally calls for a written BSA and AML program with a designated compliance officer, employee training, and independent review, scaled to the business's size and risk rather than a fixed checklist.
+The program should exist in practice, not just on paper, before you operate.

 3. File FinCEN Form 107 through BSA E-Filing